toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-[SPDX identifier](https://spdx.org/licenses/) of the license under which the upstream allows distribution.
-Note that this may be different from the license of the recipe file itself.
+[SPDX identifier](https://spdx.org/licenses/) of the license under which the upstream allows distributing the package.
+Note that this may be different from the license of the recipe itself, which is always MIT.

 #### `depends`